anyosa/ExpCandy/pages/index.md

 - Do not wait for inspiration.
 - You can start by something simple as *describing a figure*.

+### Submissions

+- It is always a good idea to check the submission guidelines of the journals in which you want to publish.
+Like [these guidelines](https://www.springer.com/journal/10596/submission-guidelines).

 ### Supervisor

 - If you schedule a meeting, prepare for it.
 Report results, ask questions or simply catch up with your supervisor in case personal situations should be communicated.